Loss of pressure in the fuel system

-1. Remove fuse No. 9 (fuel pump fuse) from the right fuse block
+• 1.
+Remove fuse #9 (fuel pump fuse) from the right fuse box

 • 2.
-Start the engine and let it run until the fuel is completely exhausted from the fuel line.
-After this, the engine will stall.
+Start the engine and let it run until all the fuel in the fuel line is used up.
+After that, the engine will stall.

 • 3.
 Replace the fuse.

 • 5.
-After this, you can disconnect the fuel lines.
+After that, you can disconnect the fuel lines.

 Replacing the mass air flow sensor